The Horsemen's Benevolent and Protective Association of Ontario

 There are many drugs and medications that, if administered to a horse, could affect the outcome of a race.
 The CPMA provides an Equine Drug Control Program that is designed to deter the uncontrolled use of drugs or medication in race horses participating in pari-mutuel races.

-The booklet provides information on elimination guidelines of some common veterinary drugs.
-It contains charts indicating the approximate length of time that some drugs can be detected in the blood and urine of horses.
 The approximate nature of the data presented is stressed.
-Drug absorption and elimination are influenced by many factors, including the horse (age, sex, etc.), its environment (diet, training, etc.) and the drug (dosage, drug mixture, etc.).
-The dosage of a drug may vary with different preparations and manufacturers.
-Therefore, it is recommended to read the label of the product before use.
+Drug absorption and elimination are influenced by many factors, including the horse (age, sex, etc.), its environment (diet, training, etc.) and the drug (dosage, drugmixture, co-administration of drugs and/or supplements etc.).
+You should be aware that the dosage of the drug may vary with different preparations and manufacturers.
+Be sure to read the label of the product before use.
 Taking all factors into consideration, individual horses may have longer or shorter periods of elimination.
-Trainers/owners should consult with their veterinarian for advice and guidance in the administration of drugs to their horse.
+You should consult with your veterinarian for advice and guidance in the administration of drugs to your horse.

 The Elimination Guidelines are intended as information only and do not, in any way, supersede or relieve responsibility for compliance with the Pari-Mutuel Betting Supervision Regulations and provincial racing rules.
 If you are not already, you should become familiar with these rules.